davidkorea/AWS/EC2/README.md

 ## GPU
 ### 1. Elastic Graphics Accelerator

-Seoul Region NOT supported，for Windows EC2 ONLY, connect to EC2 with network
+Seoul Region NOT supported，for Windows EC2 ONLY, connect to EC2 with network, install driver on EC2

 ![8A98678A-0BDF-4DA6-BAD4-41FFC3645C7A](https://user-images.githubusercontent.com/26485327/71763014-4a465580-2f1a-11ea-9028-b3cca9e41b42.jpeg)